Background - a brief biography of the poet Alfred, Lord Tennyson

 ● He began his university education at Trinity College, Cambridge in 1827 where he met Arthur Hallam who was to become his great friend.
 Hallam became engaged to Tennyson’s sister, and the two men toured Europe together in 1830 and again in 1832.
 Hallam’s sudden death in 1833 had a profound and lasting effect on Tennyson.

-● In 1836, he became engaged to Emily Sellwood, and despite some early resistance from her family, they married eventually in 1850 - a pivotal year, in which Tennyson’s poem In Memoriam was praised by Queen Victoria, who found it comforting following the death of the Prince Consort.
+● In 1836, he became engaged to Emily Sellwood, and despite some early resistance from her family, they married eventually in 1850 - a pivotal year, in which Tennyson’s poem In Memoriam was discovered and praised by Queen Victoria, who found it comforting following the death of the Prince Consort.
 Tennyson’s fame was assured thereafter, and in the same year he was appointed Poet Laureate.

 ● The Tennysons moved to a new family home on the Isle of Wight in 1853 where they remained for many years, though sadly one of his two children, Lionel, died young.

 ● The popularity of his work extended to the Pre-Raphaelite circle of painters and poets who made extensive use of many of his classical and medieval themes - collectively establishing a style of creative endeavour that sustained much of the Victorian Gothic culture of the 19th century.

 ● Tennyson passed away in 1892 and is buried in Westminster Abbey.

 ● The poem is an amazing blend of classicism, Victorian gothic and medieval themes.
 An improbable tale, it is a ballad of a woman confined to a tower on an island in a river and who, due to a curse from some unspecified source, is forbidden from viewing the outside world though anything other than a mirror that she glances at from time to time while weaving at a loom.